 Very little pressure is required to smooth the cut edge of the mat.
 Do not press hard or aggressively burnish, as too much pressure may dent the board or remove the crisp edge between the mat face and the bevel itself.
 The idea is not to reangle the bevel, just to clean it up (diagram 2).
 One quick, gentle slide down each side of the window will turn the rough edge for a clean cut window.
 Consider for a moment the impact all this could have on your professional image.
 The viewer never quite realizes why the matted picture looks better...it just somehow does.
 So if that bone you bought last year is buried in the back of a drawer somewhere, maybe it's time to dig it up and put it to some good use.After all, a bone in the hand is worth two in the drawer.

 Copyright © 2012 Chris A Paschke

-For more articles on mounting and mat design basics look under Articles by Subject http://www.designsinkart.com/library.htm
+For more articles on mounting basics look under the mounting section in Articles by Subject.

-Additional information on all types of mounting and creative applications in:
+Additional information on all types of mounting is found in:

 The Mounting and Laminating Handbook, Second Edition, 2002,

-The Mounting And Laminating Handbook, Third Edition, 2008,
+The Mounting And Laminating Handbook, Third Edition, 2008 and

-Chris Paschke, CPF GCF
+Chris A Paschke, CPF GCF